-As a result of the losses incurred over the years, the shareholders' fund has been totally eroded to the tune of N12.58 billion and N12.71 billion deficit as at 31 December 2021 for the Group and Company respectively.
-These conditions, along with other matters set forth on the same Note 2.3, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern
+As a result of the losses incurred over the years, the shareholders' fund has been totally eroded to the tune of N8.0 billion and N8.1 billion deficit as at 31 December 2022 for the Group and Company respectively.
+These conditions, along with other matters set forth in Note 2.3, indicate the existence of a material uncertainty that may cast a doubt about the Company's ability to continue as a going concern.

-The Directors are optimistic about the successful resolution of the group's going concern issue.
+The Directors however are optimistic about the successful resolution of the group's going concern issue.
 The group holding company has feasible strategy and plan to diversify activities and is reducing cost across the companies in the group.
 There are key performance indicators on cost monitoring and control.
 Restructuring of the Group's distribution network for cost effectiveness to increase dealers' margin and sales will bring back the Group to profitability in the near future.